FaithDaka/Django-React-Tutorial/README.md

 - python manage.py collectstatic
 - python manage.py runserver
 <br/>
-This serves the frontend app as the static file and the backend app as the portal.
+This serves the frontend app as the static bundle and the backend app as the administrative portal.